 In many of these cases, the bar/nightclub staff were mistaken about the customer not paying the bill.
 But customers who did try to get out paying can still recover money damages if they are injured by security.
 And under Nevada's comparative negligence law, even victims who may have been partially to blame for their injuries may be entitled to money damages.

-In this article, our Nevada personal injury attorneys answer frequently-asked-questions about suing for being beaten up in a bar or nightclub for not paying bill in Nevada, including possible claims, statutes of limitations, and financial rewards.
+In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about suing for being beaten up in a bar or nightclub for not paying bill in Nevada, including possible claims, statutes of limitations in Nevada, and financial rewards.

 - 1. What can I do if I was beaten up for not paying my tab in Nevada?